-This article reviews whether the GOLO Diet can help you lose weight.
+This article reviews whether the GOLO Diet can help those who want to lose weight.

-BOTTOM LINE: The GOLO Diet focuses on managing insulin levels through supplements, diet and exercise to promote weight loss.
-It may be effective but pricey and challenging, and research on its potential benefits is limited.
+BOTTOM LINE: The GOLO Diet focuses on managing insulin levels through supplements, diet, and exercise to promote weight loss.
+It may be effective, but some people may find it pricey and challenging.
+And research on its potential benefits is limited.

-The GOLO Diet focuses on managing insulin levels to promote weight loss.
+The GOLO Diet focuses on managing insulin levels to help promote weight loss.

-According to the diet’s website, it was developed by a team of doctors and pharmacists to help balance hormone levels, increase metabolism and support steady and sustainable weight loss.
+According to the diet’s website, the team of developers, which includes doctors, pharmacists, and researchers, designed the diet to help balance hormone levels, increase metabolism, and support steady and sustainable weight loss.

-The idea is based on studies that have shown that a low-glycemic diet — comprised mostly of foods that don’t spike blood sugar or insulin levels — can increase weight loss, fat burning and metabolism (1, 2, 3, 4).
+The idea is based on studies that have shown that a low glycemic diet — comprised mostly of foods that don’t spike blood sugar or insulin levels — can help with weight management, fat burning, and metabolism (

 The creators of the GOLO Diet promise that you can eat 20–30% more food than on conventional weight loss diets by increasing your metabolism and focusing on healthier choices rather than counting calories or restricting intake.

-Each purchase also includes the GOLO Rescue Plan, a guidebook that teaches you how to create balanced, healthy meals with the foods you love — based on your personal metabolic rate.
+Each purchase also includes the GOLO Rescue Plan, a guidebook that teaches you how to create balanced, nutrient-dense meals with the foods you love — based on your personal metabolic rate.

-Summary The GOLO Diet is focused on balancing hormone levels and managing insulin to support weight loss.
-Its three main components are the GOLO Release supplement, a guidebook and an online community.
+The GOLO Diet is focused on balancing hormone levels and managing insulin to support weight loss.
+Its three main components are the GOLO Release supplement, a guidebook, and an online community.

 The GOLO Diet encourages eating healthy whole foods and increasing exercise — which can theoretically aid weight loss.